-Pfeiffer University acknowledges tremendous level of support from the public and business community of Albemarle, Stanly County, and other surrounding counties.
-Because of the rural location of the university, stakeholders have expressed strong desire for programs such as occupational therapy to serve the healthcare needs of the rural community.
-Pfeiffer University MSOT Program received an overwhelming diverse response to requests for Letters of Intent, far exceeding the ACOTE requirement for an initial cohort of 30 students, with plans to expand to 45 students in 3 years.
+Pfeiffer University acknowledges a tremendous level of support from the public and business community of Albemarle, Stanly County, and other surrounding counties.
+Because of the rural location of the university, stakeholders have expressed a strong desire for programs such as occupational therapy to serve the healthcare needs of the rural community.
+Pfeiffer University MSOT Program received an overwhelming diverse response to requests for Letters of Intent, far exceeding the ACOTE requirement for a cohort of 45 students.